-Unwind in Montréal with 10 exceptional spas that will appeal to the spa lover: unique treatments, Zen-like spaces, steam rooms, bistros and so much more.
+Unwind in Montréal with 10 exceptional experiences that will appeal to the spa lover: unique treatments, Zen-like spaces, steam rooms, bistros and more.

-Visitors to Montréal, a spa-loving city, can experience a wide array of luxurious, relaxing experiences, from the full-day immersive to the quick pop-in.
-From Nordic to new wave and massages to thermal circuits, Montréal’s spas have got it going on.
-Here are our top 10 picks of Montréal’s best spas, which feature unique treatments, outstanding outdoor spaces, luxurious experiences and more.
+Montréal, the Quebec capital, is a spa-loving city where you can experience a wide array of luxurious, relaxing experiences, from the full-day immersive to the quick pop-in.
+From Nordic to new wave and massages to thermal circuits, these spas are well worth a visit.
+Here are our top 10 picks for unique treatments, outstanding outdoor spaces, luxury and more.